Product development is the entire journey of bringing a product from its conceptualization to release in the market and beyond.

 A solid product development team will be knowledgeable in three main spheres: business, technologies, and user experience.

 These development teams play a pivotal role in creating and delivering new products to the market.
 Each team member contributes unique perspectives and competencies, including product managers, designers, engineers, marketers, and quality assurance specialists.
-Their collective efforts aim to align product development with customer needs, market demands, and business objectives, ensuring that the final product meets or exceeds expectations.

-The product management lifecycle
+The product management lifecycle: 5 key phases

 This article will outline the 5 most critical phases in the product management lifecycle process in terms of development.
 Each phase aims to achieve a more streamlined production process that plays an essential part in defining, designing, building, testing, and delivering the product so it can live its best life.